ashmanq/SunsOotGunsOot/README.md

 # Suns Oot Guns Oot App
 This is a simple react app that tells the user weather to _get the guns oot_ depending on the temperature at their location.

+## App Requirements
+- App should tell the user whether to wear a jumper or not based on the temperature
+    - If over 15C then inform user not to wear a jumper
+    - If below 15C then inform user to wear a jumper
+- App should be a Single Page App
+-
 ## Learning Objectives
 - Learn to use typescript - This will be the first time I use TypeScript in a React app.
 - Practice TDD - Use TDD while developing the app, where possible, using the bundled Jest package.

-## App Requirements
-- App should tell the user whether to wear a jumper or not based on the temperature
-    - If over 15C then no jumper
-    - If below 15C then wear a jumper
-- App should be a Single Page App

 ## Available Scripts